 The 10 Basecamp alternatives are chalked out for professionals who are looking for project management solutions on the web.
 We have listed out a series of names that cater perfectly to this requirement.
 The worthy substitutes boast of various useful attributes that have already garnered the interest of quite a few reputed companies who rely on these very tools for their projects.
 Armed with this confidence, go on and check out the contenders.

 1 – activeCollab:

 Project management, collaboration, client work and invoicing can all be found displayed neatly across one place itself.
 No longer will you have to scan through loads of emails, spreadsheets and chat transcriptions to find your desired document.
 The website allows you to track time and expenses as well as catch any errors at an early stage before they escalate out of hand.

-As the maker suggests, activeCollab is used by various companies like Disney, Texas Instruments, Adobe, Berkeley College, Nokia, Cisco, Universal Studios, Stanford University and BBC.
-The pricing details read as follows – Corporate and Small Biz are tagged at $499 and $249, respectively.
+As the maker suggests, activeCollab is used by various companies like Disney, Texas Instruments, Adobe, Berkeley College, Nokia, Cisco, Universal Studios, Stanford University, and BBC.
+The pricing details read as follows – Corporate and Small Biz is tagged at $499 and $249, respectively.

 2 – Action Method:

 According to the developer, ‘capture tasks, collaborate and get organized with Action Method.’
 The intuitive task management application is designed for especially professionals and teams.
 You can utilize this tool for managing action steps, delegating responsibilities to the concerned parties, coordinating deadlines and organizing projects.
 What’s more, there are individual apps fashioned for iOS- and Android-powered devices so that you can avail of all these features even while on the go.
 Some of the creative people who use this service include Miramax Films, Yahoo!, Belkin, MTV, and Apple.